 How to Get Rid of Termites

 Termites are responsible for over $1 billion in damage each year in the United States.
 Individual homeowners often find themselves contributing to that figure as they are forced to replace damaged wood within their homes.
 Fortunately, there are ways to not only treat termite infestation but to prevent it as well.
-This guide will walk you through the different options for termite control so you can learn how to kill termites and prevent them from damaging your home.
+This guide will walk you through the different options for termite control so you can learn how to get rid of termites, how to kill termites and how to prevent them from damaging your home.

 Safety: Take extra care when using pesticides in homes with children and pets.